-Board of Advocates (BoA) — LSU Law’s student honor organization for 3L students that is dedicated to the promotion and development of oral and written persuasive advocacy skills.
-See their instagram @lsulawadvocacy, their Facebook here, or their official website www.law.lsu.edu/advocacy/ .
+Board of Advocates (BoA) — LSU Law’s student honor organization for 3L students dedicated to the promotion and development of oral and written persuasive advocacy skills.
+See their instagram @lsulawadvocacy, their Facebook here, or their official website law.lsu.edu/advocacy/ .

-Cannabis Law Society (LCSL) – A student led organization that aims to advance legal knowledge regarding cannabis in Louisiana by advocating for its constituents, collaborating with various legal entities to disseminate facts, and affecting change through legislation.
-LCLS provides a forum for all students to further their intere in legal development of cannabis as well as legal issue relevant to the cannabis industry.
+Cannabis Law Society (LCSL) – A student led organization that aims to advance legal knowledge regarding cannabis in Louisiana, by advocating for its constituents, collaborating with various legal entities to disseminate facts, and affecting change through legislation.
+LCLS provides a forum for all students to further their interests in legal development of cannabis, as well as legal issues relevant to the cannabis industry.
 Our goal is to foster the academic, social, and professional growth of our members by sponsoring legal scholarly activities, social events, and community service.
-See their facebook here.
+See their website here.

-Children and Family Law Society (CFLS) — Organization that addresses family and children legal issues of general concern, providing students with additional family law educational and volunteer opportunities.
+Children and Family Law Society (CFLS) — Organization that addresses family and children’s legal issues of general concern, providing students with additional family law educational and volunteer opportunities.
 See their instagram @lscucfls.

-Christian Legal Society (CLS) — Organization that endeavors to provide a forum whereby all students can discuss legal issues and faith from a biblical perspective, fellowship with other believers, and participate in compassionate service.
+Christian Legal Society (CLS) — Organization that provides a forum where all students can discuss legal issues and faith from a biblical perspective, fellowship with other believers, and participate in compassionate service.

-The Civilian — LSU Law’s student run news publication published once a month, four times a semester.
-The Civilian serves the LSU Law Community with in-depth journalism, reports on current events, thoughtful opinions, editorials, and regular columnists.
-See <a style="color: #13aff0; font-family: Georgia, sans-serif; font-size: 22px;" the Civilian’s website here.
+The Civilian — LSU Law’s student-run news publication published once a month, four times a semester.
+The Civilian serves the LSU Law Community with in-depth journalism, reports on current events, thoughtful opinions, and editorials from chosen columnists.
+See

-Environmental Law Society (aka SEED) — A student organization to promote environmental awareness and to allow students to participate in projects that will enable them to learn more about environmental law.See their website for more information.
+Environmental Law Society (aka SEED) — A student organization that promotes environmental awareness and allows students to participate in projects to learn more about environmental law.See their website for more information.

-Federalist Society — An organization that attempts to create a sense of community and promote the exchange of ideas among conservatives through scholarly debate and discussion.
-Check them out at their Facbook page or national website.
+Federalist Society — An organization that aims to create a sense of community and promote the exchange of ideas among conservatives through scholarly debate and discussion.
+Check them out at their Facebook page or national website.

-Football Club (aka Barrister’s Bowl) — This club is organized every spring to provide football players for the annual Barrister’s Bowl.
-Members who make the team will practice in the weeks leading up to a show down between the 2Ls and 3Ls at the Barrister Bowl Game.
+Football Club (aka Barrister’s Bowl) — This club is organized in the Spring to recruit football players for the annual Barrister’s Bowl.
+Members who make the team will practice in the weeks leading up to a game between 2Ls and 3Ls at the Barrister Bowl Game.

-Hispanic Law Student Association (HLSA) — An academic organization that promotes professional development and networking opportunities to LSU Law Students, and to encourage the participation of Hispanic law students in the legal community.
-See more about HLSA on their website, their facebook, or their instagram @lsuhlsa.
+Hispanic Law Student Association (HLSA) — An academic organization that promotes professional development and networking opportunities to LSU Law students, and encourages the participation of Hispanic law students in the legal community.
+See more about HLSA on their website, facebook, or their instagram @lsuhlsa.

 International Law Students Association (ILSA) — Dedicated to the promotion of international law, ILSA provides students with opportunities to study, research, and network in the international legal area.

-Jornal of Energy Law and Resources (JELR) — A student-edited academic journal focusing broadly on energy and its relationship to other areas of law.
+Journal of Energy Law and Resources (JELR) — A student-edited academic journal that focuses on energy and its relationship to other areas of law.
 The JELR was created to promote the study of energy law and the effects of technological innovation on a local, national, and international level.
-View JELRS official website for more information.
+View JELR’s official website for more information.

-Louisiana Business Law Society — A student organization devoted solely to the interaction between law and business, educating its members about careers related to business and corporate law.
-The organization aims to regularly host guest speaker events, professional networking opportunities and provide its members with a forum to discuss legal issues faced by both Louisiana and out-of-state businesses.
+Louisiana Business Law Society — A student organization devoted solely to the interaction between law and business, educating members about careers related to business and corporate law.
+The organization aims to regularly host guest speaker events, professional networking opportunities, and provide members with a forum to discuss legal issues faced by both Louisiana and out-of-state businesses.

 LSU Law Tennis Club — The Tennis Club invites all tennis pros, novices, or anyone wanting to simply de-stress after a long day of classes and studying to come out and play against your fellow classmates.
 The club encourages weekly tennis matches at the UREC courts for a fun way to meet your classmates and take some time outside.

-LSU Law Space Law Society — A student organization that explores the law of outerspace.
-As human exploration and use of outer space continues to increase in the public and private sectors, space law is more prevelant and more necessary than ever before.
+LSU Law Space Law Society — A student organization that explores the law of outer space.
+As human exploration and use of outer space continues to increase in the public and private sectors, space law is more prevalent and more necessary than ever before.
 The Space Law Society seeks not only to discuss and promote contemporary space law topic, but also to foster connections between LSU Law students and the space industry.
 Explore more on their website.

 Maritime Law Society (MALS) — offers students the opportunity to gain exposure to the practice and study of maritime law through networking with practicing attorneys, learning from leading scholars in the field, and discussing current events with industry executives.
 The Society gives members the opportunity to further their writing experience through publication on its website.
 Check out their facebook or MALS website.

 OUTLaw at LSU — An organization focused on creating a climate at the LSU Paul M. Hebert Law Center in which it is safe and comfortable to be openly lesbian, gay, bisexual, transgender, or an ally (“LGBT”).
-OUTLaw seeks to create an atmosphere of acceptance and cofort, instill justice, and combat discrimination based on sexual orientation, gener identity, and gener expression.
-The organization exists to provide support and a sense of community while simultaneously engaging in political activism and advocacy.
+OUTLaw seeks to create an atmosphere of acceptance and comfort, instill justice, and combat discrimination based on sexual orientation, gender identity, and gender expression.
+The organization provides support and a sense of community, while simultaneously engaging in political activism and advocacy.
 Follow them on instagram @lsuoutlaw.

 Phi Alpha Delta (PAD) — An International legal fraternity that fosters legal education and the profession, not only in law schools, but also in undergraduate universities, high schools, and even in elementary schools.
 PAD pursues a plan to promote and enhance the image of the law student and the legal profession in the general community.
 Check out their twitter @PADWhiteLSU.

-Running Club — The Running club invites all runners, joggers, walkers and para-cyclers alike to train for an upcoming race or simply de-stress after a long day of classes and studying.
-The club encourages all students to join the club’s activities, which include bi-weekly runs; oranizing Race Judicata (the longstanding charity race LSU Law hosts in the Spring); and receiving an awesome dry-fit running shirt.
+Running Club — The Running club invites all runners, joggers, walkers, and para-cyclers alike to train for an upcoming race or simply de-stress after a long day of classes and studying.
+The club encourages all students to join the club’s activities, which include bi-weekly runs, and organizing Race Judicata, (the longstanding charity race LSU Law hosts in the Spring).

-Student Bar Association (SBA) — Comprised of all students in the Law Center.
-The association promotes and coordinates student activities within the Law Center and serves as an insturctional medium for postgraduate bar association activites.
+Student Bar Association (SBA) — SBA is comprised of all students in the Law Center.
+The association promotes and coordinates student activities within the Law Center and serves as an instructional medium for postgraduate bar association activites.